radiantearth/stac-spec/static-catalog/README.md

 ## Overview

 A STAC Static Catalog is the simplest possible catalog of spatiotemporal items.
-It is designed to work as a set of flat files on an http web server or object store like S3 or Google Cloud Storage.
+It is designed to work as a set of flat files on an http web server or an object store like Amazon S3 or Google Cloud Storage.

 Static Catalogs define a network of linked items for the purpose of automated crawling.
 A static catalog is not intended to be queried.